WESTERN BLACK BRIDGED

 Western Black Bridged Leaf Turtles are semi aquatic Turtles and spend

-just as much time out of the water as they do in the water.
+almost as much time out of the water as they do in the water.
 They are 'bottom

 walkers' just like the Reeve's Turtles.
 This means that they aren't strong